 The best way to prepare for a smooth examination process is to plan ahead and communicate clearly with the Supervisory Committee members and Graduate and Postdoctoral Studies.
 Planning in advance for the Final Doctoral Examination can significantly reduce stress for everyone involved.
 All timelines represent an estimate in a best-case scenario, and they are not guaranteed.

 Under normal circumstances, the Final Doctoral Examination process takes four months to complete.
 The overview below gives a general outline of how that time should be allotted.
 It is important to note that the duration of important parts of this process (for example, the external review) are fixed and cannot be rushed.
 We encourage Candidates and their Supervisory Committees to make use of the Tools for Planning available on our website and to contact the Doctoral Exams team with any questions or concerns along the way.

-Note: Candidates who are trying to meet a specific program end date (end of student status and assessment of new tuition/fees to UBC), degree awarding date (notation appears on the official transcript) or graduation ceremony (parchment in hand) must refer to the Doctoral Deadlines for the relevant submission deadlines.
+Note: Candidates who are trying to meet a specific program end date (end of student status and assessment of new tuition/fees to UBC), degree awarding date (notation appears on the official transcript) or graduation ceremony (parchment in hand) should refer to the Doctoral Deadlines for the relevant submission deadlines.

 Final Doctoral Examination Process Overview